Operation of the Service

 Vehicles must not be parked in a parking bay if the use of the bay has been suspended.
 This is shown by means of signs within the length of the affected bay, indicating that the use of the bay is suspended.
 Vehicles parking in suspended Pay and Display or residents' permit bays or limited waiting bays may be issued with a Penalty Charge Notice.

-Temporary suspension may also take place from time to time to accommodate events and may result in suspension of parking/stopping on yellow lines may apply.
+Temporary suspensions may also take place from time to time to accommodate events and may result in suspension of parking/stopping on yellow lines may apply.
 Vehicles parked at locations where such events take place will be issued Penalty Charge Notices to vehicles parked in contravention.

 5.12 Disabled Persons

-There are special concessions for disabled badge holders and for vehicles belonging to institutions caring for the disabled.
+There are special concessions for Disabled Badge holders and for vehicles belonging to institutions caring for the disabled.
 The concessions are as follows:

-2. Exemption from paying charges for leaving a vehicle in a Pay & Display bay
+- Exemption from paying charges for leaving a vehicle in a Pay & Display bay

-3. Exemption from any time limit imposed on vehicles waiting in a parking place or bay
+- Exemption from any time limit imposed on vehicles waiting in a parking place or bay

-4. Exemption from the requirement that a period must elapse before a vehicle which has been taken away from a parking place may again be left in the same parking place (this does not apply to yellow lines)
+- Exemption from the requirement that a period must elapse before a vehicle which has been taken away from a parking place may again be left in the same parking place (this does not apply to yellow lines)

-In order for these concessions to apply, the disabled badge must be displayed on the nearside front windscreen or in a conspicuous position on the vehicle with the front of the badge clearly visible, showing the serial number, expiry date and issuing authority.
-On single or double yellow lines the time clock must also be displayed, set to the time of first parking.
-There is no need to display the time clock on a single yellow line if the period during which waiting for all other vehicles is prohibited is for less than three continuous hours.
-Disabled Badge holders are NOT PERMITTED to park in Residents’ Parking Bays in Sandwell.
+On single or double yellow lines the time clock must also be displayed, set to the time of arrival.
+There is no need to display the time clock on a single yellow line if the period during which waiting for all other vehicles is prohibited is for less than 3 continuous hours.

 5.13 Bus Only Street, New Street, West Bromwich, other Bus Lanes and Bus Gates